sukhjinder-kumar/blog/_posts/2023-09-13-Equation of Envelop for Projectile Motion.md

 \end{align*}
 $$

-Where $\alpha = h/H$.
+Where $$\alpha = h/H$$.
 Now this is a really messy equation for a maximizing task.
 We will try to convert the above equation into a polynomial like equation and you will see why!

 $$
 \begin{align*}